ahurford/quantitative-training-resources/what are quantitive skills.md

 1. Assess whether your model is good by visual inspection of the residuals.
 1. Type I and type II errors, in response to moving away from alpha = 0.05.
 1. Choosing the right type of graph for your data / data visualization.
-1. How to sell 'boring' stuff.
+1. How to sell 'boring' stuff?
+1. Log scales.
+1. Integration.
+1. Error propagation and error estimates.